hawkrives/MWG_Evolution/README.md

 * Most documentation is inline with code, but some of it might be just a tiny bit out of date since we haven't gone through with a fine-tooth comb and updated it after our mad rush the night before our demo day.
 The demo code is messy.
 Don your hazmat suit before entering.

+* Look in :
-* Look in www/js/app/Body     to see how creature body parts are designed, in www/js/app/Creature to see how creatures are designed, in www/js/app/Mind     to see how the neural networks that control the creatures are designed.
+  * `www/js/app/Body`     to see how creature body parts are designed,
+  * `www/js/app/Creature` to see how creatures are designed,
+  * `www/js/app/Mind`     to see how the neural networks that control the creatures are designed.

 * The aspect ratio of your viewport might effect how the creatures evolve, because this affects the aspect ratio of the environment.